-Winchester church hopes to solve the mystery of Alfred the Great's final resting place
+A Winchester church is hoping to solve the mystery of where King Alfred the Great is buried.

 Rev Cliff Bannister is preparing an application to exhume and study the bones believed to lie in an unmarked grave outside St Bartholomew’s in Hyde.